stickteo/HipHopAmp/README.md

 It's really straight forward...
 But a little too simple for comfort.
 It definitely works and the BJT will go into saturation.
 Although the base is commonly conceptualized as a switch with a small current, a more accurate view is a diode instead.
 The base and the emmitter is literally a diode junction.
 Without a base resistor, large amounts of current will flow from the base to the emmiter whenever a voltage higher than 0.7V is applied.

+By tapping the input with a bench supply, I would see several hundreds of milliamps being drawn.
+I suppose as long as the BJT doesn't get too hot, it would release the magic smoke...
+But yeah, the things you only "really" learn by purely building the circuit and not from reading a textbook.

+From there, I added a base resistor and tested with audio...
+It seemed a bit lacking and not bright enough.

+## Voltage Offset
+In my circuit, R5 and R6 form a voltage divider to set the offset to Q2.
+This offset should be just below a diode drop.
+With those values, around 0.5V.
+If it's too high, the LED will just stay on.
+Too low and the LED will blink too briefly and not as bright.

+A bad point about this is that it depends a lot on the 12V supply.
+ACDC adapters can have wide output...
+Sometimes around 13V.

+Perhaps to make it more supply agnostic I would use a diode with a resistor divider to create the offset instead.

+## Voltage Gain Amplifier
+I wanted the LEDs to blink more brightly, thus I implement a simple common-emmitter amplifier with emitter degeneration.

+The gain is set by R3 and R4.
+I tried having max gain by ommitting R4...
+However, the effect becomes less subtle.

 # Resources
 - ESP Portable Amplifier: https://sound-au.com/project109.htm
 - Burr-Brown's AB-051 application note: https://sound-au.com/sboa031.pdf